-Submissions will be evaluated based upon the following judging criteria.
-Applicants are encouraged to review these criteria in detail and tailor their submissions accordingly.
+Submissions were evaluated based upon the following judging criteria.
+Applicants were encouraged to review these criteria in detail and tailor their submissions accordingly.

-When evaluating submissions, judges assign each submission 1 to 5 (5 being the highest; 1 being the lowest) points for each of the five evaluation criteria, for a maximum of 25 points.
+When evaluating submissions, judges assigned each submission 1 to 5 (5 being the highest; 1 being the lowest) points for each of the five evaluation criteria, for a maximum of 25 points.

 Phase 1 criteria